-Even when Gary gives a lustful stare when he first sees Frank’s 28-year-old daughter Diana (played by Mackenzie Davis) at Frank’s farm, that lust turns to some disgust when he sees that she’s got her hand up the rear end of a cow.
-For most of the movie, Gary and his team underestimate Diana’s intelligence because they think she’s as an ignorant farmer’s daughter who doesn’t know much about politics.
-It still doesn’t stop Gary from flirting with Diana, but he’s mostly focused on winning the campaign for Frank.
+Even when Gary gives a lustful stare when he first sees Jack’s 28-year-old daughter Diana (played by Mackenzie Davis) at Jack’s farm, that lust turns to some disgust when he sees that she’s got her hand up the rear end of a cow.
+For most of the movie, Gary and his team underestimate Diana’s intelligence because they think she’s an ignorant farmer’s daughter who doesn’t know much about politics.
+It still doesn’t stop Gary from flirting with Diana, but he’s mostly focused on winning the campaign for Jack.

 When Kurt and Tina get into a little verbal tiff during a campaign meeting, Diana speaks up and says to Tina, “Surely, people are more complete than their online transactions.”
 Tina snaps back, “Says the woman with three cats and intense [Internet] search history of the herpes virus.”
 This is what’s supposed to pass as humor in this movie.